 The Actuary performs a valuation of the Plan at least every three years, in accordance with regulatory requirements.
-The Actuarial valuation as at 5 April 2018 has been completed.
+The latest Actuarial valuation completed was as at 5 April 2021.
 The main purpose of the actuarial valuation is to assess the extent to which the assets cover the accrued liabilities and agree the employer's contributions.
 Samer Hafiz of Hymans Robertson is the appointed Scheme Actuary.